Which Is Better, Wix Payments or Stripe?

 3. Once connected, you can set Stripe as your primary provider or leave both active to offer customers more checkout options.

-4. Disable Wix Payments if you no longer want it active - any pending payouts will still process on the original schedule.
+4. Disable Wix Payments if you no longer want it active.
+Any pending payouts will still process on the original schedule.

 Switching from Stripe to Wix Payments: